Archie (comic book)

-Archie (also known as Archie Comics) is an ongoing comic book series featuring the Archie Comics character Archie Andrews.
+Archie (also known as Archie Comics) is a comic book series (published from 1942 through 2020 in two volumes) featuring the Archie Comics character Archie Andrews.
 The character first appeared in Pep Comics #22 (cover dated December 1941).
-Archie proved to be popular enough to warrant his own self-titled ongoing comic book series which began publication in the winter of 1942 and ran until June 2015.
-A second series began publication in July 2015, featuring a reboot of the Archie universe with a new character design aesthetic and a more mature story format and scripting, aimed for older, contemporary teenage and young adult readers.
-The printed comic book format is different from the previous publications.
+Archie proved to be popular enough to warrant his own self-titled ongoing comic book series which began publication in the winter of 1942.
+The last issue of the first series was published in June 2015.

+A second series began publication in July 2015 (briefly replacing the first series), featuring a reboot of the Archie universe with a new character design aesthetic and a more mature story format and scripting, aimed at older, contemporary teenage and young adult readers.
+It ran until September 2018.
+Archie Comics resumed the first series in October 2018.
+The title concluded in September 2020.

 Publication history

-Archie first appeared in Pep Comics #22 in 1941 and soon became the most popular character for the comic.
+Archie first appeared in Pep Comics #22 in 1941 and soon became the most popular character in the comic.
 Due to his popularity, he was given his own series which debuted in winter 1942 titled Archie Comics.
 Starting with issue #114, the title was shortened to simply Archie.
 The series ended with issue #666 (June 2015) to make way for a new series set in Archie Comics' "New Riverdale".

 A new volume of Archie debuted in July 2015 as part of the New Riverdale relaunch.
 It is written by Mark Waid with art by Fiona Staples.
 Archie Comics Publisher/CEO Jon Goldwater has said that the new series will harken back to the comic's roots by showcasing more edgy and humorous stories as well as present the origins for the character and his friends as well as how the famous love triangle between Archie, Betty, and Veronica began.

 Fiona Staples left the series after issue #3 while Annie Wu provided artwork for the fourth issue.
 Veronica Fish was the guest artist for the fifth and sixth issues before being named the regular artist for the series in February 2016.
-Fish left the series after issue 10 but continued to provide the regular cover art up to issue 12.
-Thomas Pitilli and Ryan Jampole provided guest artwork for issues 11 and 12 with Joe Eisma being named the new regular artist starting with issue 13.
-Pete Woods will take over as series artist beginning with issue #18 in March 2017.
-Woods provided as the artist until #22 in July 2017.
+Fish left the series after issue #10 but continued to provide the regular cover art up to issue #12.
+Thomas Pitilli and Ryan Jampole provided guest artwork for issues #11 and #12 with Joe Eisma being named the new regular artist starting with issue #13.
+Pete Woods took over as series artist beginning with issue #18 in March 2017.
+Woods served as the artist until #22 in July 2017.
 Audrey Mok & Kelly Fitzpatrick provided artwork from #23 onward in August 2017.